AmberThrall/notes/content/Papers/Bi-Filtration and Stability of TDA Mapper for Point Cloud Data.md

 ## No Filtration of Cluster Covers: Complete/Average-Linkage, bin size.

 Two common clustering algorithms used in Mapper is [single-linkage](https://en.wikipedia.org/wiki/Single-linkage_clustering) and [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN) as they provide the correct connected components of a dataset.
-But, two points far from each may be put in the same cover if there is a chain of points connecting them.
+But, two points far from each other may be put in the same cover if there is a chain of points connecting them.

 The authors construct an example in which the Mapper parameterized by bin size fails to produce a filtration.
 More specifically, they take a data set $X\subset\R$ and the filter function $f(x)=x$ and construct two covers of $f(X)$:
 1. Two interval $I_1$ and $I_2$ with 20\% overlap